Built FA20 Engine: The Ultimate Buyer's Guide - Crawford Performance

 The core of your expense will be the engine itself.
 A professionally built FA20 long block, which typically includes the assembled block and cylinder heads, can range from $5,000 to $6,000.
 This is a great option if you want a solid foundation built with high-quality internals ready for installation.
 If you're looking for a more comprehensive solution, a full engine rebuild often costs between $6,000 and $9,000.
 This price reflects a complete overhaul of your existing engine or a new build from the ground up, tailored to your specific power goals with top-tier performance parts.

-Installation and Labor
+Factoring in Installation and Labor Costs

 Once you have your engine, you need to get it into your car.
 Professional installation is highly recommended to ensure everything is fitted and connected correctly.
 Labor costs can vary by shop, but they are a significant part of the budget.
 If you're mechanically skilled and plan to do some work yourself, you can save money.
 For example, installing a bolt-on turbo kit might cost around $3,000 for the kit, but you'll still need to budget about $1,000 for professional engine tuning services to dial everything in safely and effectively.

-Supporting Mods and Other Costs
+The "Other" Costs: Supporting Mods and More

 A built engine can't reach its potential without the right support system.
 These modifications are crucial for reliability and performance, and they can easily add $5,000 to $10,000 or more to your total cost.
 Essential upgrades often include a high-flow exhaust system, a larger intercooler, and an upgraded fuel system to deliver the necessary fuel and manage heat.
 Depending on the condition of your engine heads, you might also need a rebuild, which can start around $800.
 These Subaru WRX upgrades work together to create a balanced, powerful, and durable setup.